infamousflame/COMPSCI-Shared-Revision-Wiki/CONTRIBUTING.md

 ## Legal Notice

-By consitributing contnet, you must agree that you have the legal right to contribute the content (most likely because you created it or used it under license).
-You must also agree that your contribution may be distributed along with the rest of the probect according to the terms of this repository's license.
+By contributing content, you must agree that you have the legal right to contribute the content (most likely because you created it or used it under license).
+You must also agree that your contribution may be distributed along with the rest of the project according to the terms of this repository's license.